What Is Preference Optimization Doing, and Why?: Further Analyses and Improvements

 \textbf{Could PO methods benefit from changing behaviors?} In PPO, positive learning drives the model toward high‑reward targets, while negative learning counteracts this tendency to promote exploration.
 By slightly weakening negative learning, we can shift the overall behavior toward supervised learning.
-In Appendix~\ref{app:coordinate}, we propose \emph{hybrid PPO} (hPPO), where the strength of negative learning is periodically reduced, causing the learning process to alternate between reinforcement learning and supervised learning.
-Figure~\ref{fig:ablation f} presents a comparison with the original PPO.
-We found that \emph{hPPO can achieve notable improvements over the original PPO}.
-However, as detailed in Appendix~\ref{app:coordinate}, this improvement occurs only when the duration of supervised learning is short and the degree of downweighting is tiny.
-Otherwise, the model would risks overfitting to locally high-reward actions.
+In Appendix~\ref{app:coordinate}, we propose \emph{hybrid PPO} (hPPO), in which the strength of negative learning is periodically reduced, causing training to alternate between reinforcement-like and supervised-like learning.
+Figure~\ref{fig:ablation f} compares hPPO with the original PPO.
+We find that {hPPO can achieve modest improvements over the original PPO}.
+Moreover, as shown in Appendix~\ref{app:coordinate}, such gains arise only when the duration of supervised learning is short and the degree of downweighting is small.
+Otherwise, the model risks overfitting to locally high-reward actions, suppressing further exploration.